 Linguistic analysis, including principles of phonology, morphology, and syntax as related to traditional, structural, and transformational grammars.
 Other topics include the various purposes and varieties of language, as well as the processes associated with language acquisition and use.
 Offered fall of even years.
 Prerequisite: ENGL 1013.

 ENGL 4303.
-History of the English Language
+Development of Modern English

 The development of the English language from its beginning to the present.
 Offered spring of odd years.
 Prerequisite: ENGL 1013.

 ENGL 4503.
 Shakespeare